 If you frequently find yourself swamped with busy work when you ought to be luring in new clients, it might be time to consider hiring a transaction coordinator.
 There are many things to think about before you act, which is why I'm going to walk you through the procedure in today's blog!

-Let's start with what a TC does before I discuss what to look for in one or where to find one.
+Let's start with what a Transaction Coordinator (TC) does before I discuss what to look for in one or where to get one.

 I'm delighted you're busy, but consider whether you're actually working or whether you're just buried in "busy work."
 If what you're doing isn't attracting customers and growing your business, you should hire someone else to do it.